JasperJackalope/social-network-api/README.md

 For this assignment, I was tasked with creating an API for a social media startup that uses a NoSQL database, specifically MongoDB, to handle large amounts of unstructured data.
 This API allows users to create, read, update, and delete users, thoughts, and reactions.
 Users can also add and remove friends to their friend list.

+I chose to turn this assignment in late as I would rather have functioning code than a rushed project.

 ## Table of Contents

 - [License](#license)